froger-me/wp-packages-update-server/misc.md

 			'subkey2' => 'subval2'
 		),
 	),
-	'api_auth_key'  => 'secret',          // The Private API Authentication Key (optional - must be provided in case X-WPPUS-Private-Package-API-Key or X-WPPUS-Private-License-API-Key headers - or overriden header name - is absent)
+	'api_credentials' => '9999999999|private_key_id', // The credentials acting as public key `timestamp|key_id`, where `timestamp` is a past timestamp no older than 1 minutes, and `key_id` is the ID corresponding to the Private API Key (optional - must be provided in case X-WPPUS-API-Credentials header is absent)
-	'api'           => 'license|package', // The target API (optional - must be provided in case X-WPPUS-Private-Package-API-Key or X-WPPUS-Private-License-API-Key headers - or overriden header name - is absent)
+	'api_signature'   => 'complex_signature',         // The signature built using the Private API Key (optional - must be provided in case X-WPPUS-API-Signature header is absent)
+	'api'             => 'api_name',                  // The target API (required if requesting a nonce for the existing APIs ; one of `package` or `license`)
 );
 ```